neams-th-coe/cardinal/doc/content/tutorials/KRUSTY.md

 In this example, the overall calculation workflow is as follows:

 1. Run OpenMC using the initial condition for the temperature.
-2. Run MOOSE heat conduction with a given power distribuition from OpenMC.
+2. Run MOOSE heat conduction with a given power distribution from OpenMC.
 3. Run OpenMC with an updated temperature distribution.
 4. Extract the kappa-fission distribution (the recoverable fission energy) computed by OpenMC and map in the opposite direction from OpenMC cells to all the MOOSE elements that mapped to each cell.

-The above sequence is repeated until desired convergence of the coupled domain is achieved.
+Steps 2 and 3 are repeated until desired convergence of the coupled domain is achieved.
 The [MultiApps](https://mooseframework.inl.gov/syntax/MultiApps/index.html)
 and [Transfers](https://mooseframework.inl.gov/syntax/Transfers/index.html)
 blocks describe the interaction between Cardinal and MOOSE.
 OpenMC is run as the main application, with